-By completing a course, seminar, module etc., you get awarded ECTS-credit points.
+By completing a course, seminar, or module, you get awarded ECTS credit points.
 Every ECTS credit point represents the amount of workload you accomplished in that period of time.

 Some examples of ECTS credits assigned per degree type are:

-Study hours (also known as work hours) are estimates because you might spend much more time on a course you are not so familiar with and maybe way less on another course, which is exactly in your field of interest and expertise.
+Study hours (also known as work hours) are estimates because you might spend much more time on a course you are not so familiar with and maybe way less on another course that is exactly in your field of interest and expertise.

-That means that one of your 5 ECTS courses might involve more work than a 10 ECTS course, even if it is on the same programme, and in the same university.
+That means that one of your 5 ECTS courses might involve more work than a 10 ECTS course, even if it is on the same programme, and at the same university.

-Besides the ECTS-credits, the European Commission defined an ECTS grading system, as well.
-Since there are nearly as many different grading systems as countries, its aim is to make grades more comparable to each other.
+Besides the ECTS-credits, the European Commission also defined policies for ECTS grading systems.
+Since there are nearly as many different grading systems as countries, its aim is to make grades easily comparable.

-The ECTS grading system is not replacing the local grading systems, but it’s meant to be a supplement to local grades, for example, on a transcript of records.
+The ECTS grading systems are not replacing the local grading systems, but they're meant to be a supplement to local grades, for example, on a transcript of records.